Gunmen targeted Australia’s Jewish community in a deadly mass shooting. Here’s what we know

 His actions were praised by Australian authorities.

-Police set up an exclusion zone around a car found parked on Campbell Parade which they believed was fitted with “several improvised explosive devices.”

-The rescue bomb disposal unit worked on the vehicle, and police later confirmed the IEDs had been removed.
+The two suspects traveled to the Philippines last month, Australian police said.
+Philippine authorities later confirmed to CNN that the Akrams arrived together in the country on November 1, 2025, with Sajid using an Indian passport and his son using his Australian passport.

+Their final destination was listed as Davao –– a major city on the southern island of Mindanao, home to several Islamist insurgent groups.
+They left the Philippines on November 28.

-Police seized six weapons that were owned by Sajid Akram, Lanyon said at a press conference on Monday morning, without naming the suspect.
-Lanyon added that the gunman had held a firearms license for “approximately 10 years,” and that there had been “no incident” during that time.
+Six weapons that were owned by Sajid Akram were seized during a raid, Lanyon said Monday, without naming the suspect.
+The gunman had held a firearms license for “approximately 10 years,” and that there had been “no incident” during that time.

+The younger suspect was previously assessed by federal security services in 2019 for links to others on their radar, but an investigation concluded there was “no evidence” he had been radicalized, Albanese said.

-Prime Minister Anthony Albanese announced plans later on Monday to strengthen its already tough gun laws with new measures that will restrict who gets a license.
+The Prime Minister has announced plans to strengthen its already tough gun laws with new measures that will restrict who gets a license.

 Australian PM: ‘An act of evil’